NewYears1978/Fiddle-Me-This/README.md

 <img src="/Images/FMT-Logo.png" width="817">
-Dragon icon in header image not drawn by me.
-I just added the text and some effects.
-Original image from Coin Icons on [Graphic River](https://graphicriver.net/item/coins-icons/20275714/)

 Hello Everyone.
 Thanks for stopping by to check out my stuff.

 *Fiddle Me This* is a collection of custom art and custom gumps for Ultima Online created by myself for personal use, but also to share with the community.
 The name Fiddle Me This is just a play on "Riddle Me This" from Batman - but with the tie in being that there is a program called UO Fiddler that allows you to look at, edit and extract art assets from .mul files that Ultima ONline uses.